GitHub Sensor User Guide

 Read-only

-required for enumerating repositories
+Required for enumerating repositories

 Running the Sensor

-1. Platform Scan Execution: Configure and execute scans directly though the Keyfactor AgileSec web UI with on-demand or scheduled execution options.
+1. Platform Scan Execution: Configure and execute scans directly through the Keyfactor AgileSec web UI with on-demand or scheduled execution options.

-2. Using API: Programmatically trigger scans through REST API calls, enabling integration with CI/CD pipelines and automation workflows.
+2. API Scan Execution: Programmatically trigger scans through REST API calls, enabling integration with CI/CD pipelines and automation workflows.

 3. Remote Scan Execution: Deploy and run the sensor via CLI on customer-managed infrastructure for scenarios such as: